 Back to the Basics: Booking Outside of Havana

 This strategy worked phenomenally for Havana: I had it solved in a few hours.
-However, when trying to book a room in another city, I was not that lucky.
+However, when trying to book a room in another city, I wasn’t so lucky.

-In my case, I got lucky — my host lady in Havana knew people in Trinidad, and she arranged everything for me while I was there.
-It is worth asking at your casa particular if they know anybody in your next destination: they might hook you up with someone trustworthy who will offer you a warm welcome.
+In my case, I got lucky.
+My host in Havana knew people in Trinidad, and she arranged everything for me while I was there.
+It’s worth asking at your casa particular if they know anybody in your next destination, since they might hook you up with someone trustworthy who will offer you a warm welcome.

 Of course, there is a way to avoid all this trouble: staying in a traditional, high-end hotel.
 Particularly in Havana and the all-inclusive mecca of Varadero, most top-rated hotels belong to Spanish chains such as Meliá, Iberostar, or Barceló.
 This makes it easy enough to book through their website, which is hosted in Spain and therefore works without a glitch.